CEED/Laghos/README.md

 unless otherwise stated in the file:

 > Copyright (c) 2017, Lawrence Livermore National Security, LLC.
 Produced at the
 > Lawrence Livermore National Laboratory.
-LLNL-CODE-XXXXXX.
+LLNL-CODE-734707.
 All Rights reserved.